50 Things No Man Over 40 Should Own

 The Art of War by Sun Tzu

-There are so many better ways to announce to the world that you’re someone who thinks he’s a “warrior” at life.
-Why not just mount some ninja swords on your bedroom wall and call it a day?
-Trust us: There is a better way to become a better boss.
+There are so many better ways to announce to the world that you're someone who thinks he's a "warrior" at life.

 A Story Involving a Jail Cell